Herd About Toy & Mini Aussies

 In the late 60's a core group of people set about breeding small Australian Shepherds.
 They had a vision of

-were small enough to travel easily and be house dogs.
+enough to travel easily and be house dogs.

 Through the stewardship of a dedicated group of breeders, Miniature Australian Shepherds through the years